gajus/eslint-plugin-jsdoc/.README/rules/check-types.md

 See also the documentation on `settings.jsdoc.preferredTypes` which impacts the behavior of `check-types`.

+Note that if there is an error [parsing](https://github.com/jsdoctypeparser/jsdoctypeparser) types for a tag, the function will silently ignore that tag, leaving it to the `valid-types` rule to report parsing errors.

 #### Why not capital case everything?

 Why are `boolean`, `number` and `string` exempt from starting with a capital letter?
 Let's take `string` as an example.
 In Javascript, everything is an object.
 The string Object has prototypes for string functions such as `.toUpperCase()`.